St Kilda v Fremantle (2006 AFL season): End of season

 Although the match was played quite early in the season, the end result proved important when determining the ladder placings at the conclusion of the home-and-away season.
 Fremantle finished with a record of 15–7 in third place, and St Kilda finished with a record of 14–8 in sixth place, with and finishing fourth and fifth with a 14–8 record.
-Had the draw stood (and all other results throughout the season remain unaffected), Fremantle and St Kilda would have been level on 14–7–1; St Kilda's superior percentage would have seen them finish third, with Fremantle fourth, Sydney fifth, and Collingwood sixth.
-This would have affected all four games in the first week of the finals and given St Kilda a double chance at the expense of Sydney (who would go on to make the Grand Final).
+Had the draw stood (and all other results throughout the season remained the same), Fremantle and St Kilda would have been level on 14–7–1; St Kilda's superior percentage would have seen them finish third, with Fremantle fourth, Sydney fifth, and Collingwood sixth.
+This would have affected all four match-ups in the first week of the finals and given St Kilda a double chance at the expense of Sydney (who went on to make the grand final).

 Early in the season, there was ongoing speculation that, if the talented Fremantle lineup failed to reach the finals, it might cost Fremantle coach Chris Connolly his job at the club.
 Before the result was officially overturned, it was thought that the two points potentially lost by the siren mistake could be the difference between making or missing the finals.
 Ironically, however, it was St Kilda coach Grant Thomas who was dismissed at the end of the season after (though not necessarily because) the club was defeated by Melbourne and eliminated in the first week of the finals, which would certainly not have happened if St Kilda had finished third and claimed a double chance.